ghostwond3r/ghostpack/README.md

         ./ghostpack.sh

-3. Go take a walk (around 3-3.5 hours)
+4. Go take a walk (around 3-3.5 hours)

-4. HACK THE PLANET

 ---------------------------------------
 * Still in work, use at your own risk!